SVG-Edit/svgedit/README.md

 ## Supported browsers

-Developments and Continuous Integration are done with a **Chrome** environment.
-Chrome, FireFox and Safari recent versions are supported (in the meaning that we will try to fix bugs for these browsers).
+Development and Continuous Integration are done with a **Chrome** environment.
+Recent versions of Chrome, FireFox, and Safari are supported (in the meaning that we will try to fix bugs for these browsers).

-Support for old browsers may require to use an older version of the package.
-However, please open an issue if you need support for a specific version of your browser so the project team can decide if we should support with the latest version.
+To support old browsers, you may need to use an older version of the package.
+However, please open an issue if you need support for a specific version of your browser so that the project team can decide if we should support it in the latest version of SVGEdit.

 ## Sample extension based on React

-A sample React component was used to build a svgedit extension.
+A sample React component was used to build a SVGEdit extension.

 To activate:

 - "npm run build" from the extension folder "src/editor/react-extensions/react-test" in order to create the bundle for the extension.
-- modify "index.html" to activate the extension as a userExtensions
+- modify "index.html" to activate the extension as a `userExtensions`

 ```javascript
 svgEditor.setConfig({